sporring/stackProcessing/Framework.md

-# 📦 Core Concepts in the Streaming Pipeline Framework
+# 📦 Key elements of the Streaming Pipeline Framework

 This document summarizes the foundational types and functions used in your memory-aware, streaming image processing system.